kadirahq/fast-render/README.md

 #### Debugger

-Fast Render 2.x comes with a it's own debugger where you can use to check whether Fast Render is working or not.
-It has some handly tools.
+Fast Render 2.x comes with a its own debugger, which you can use to check whether Fast Render is working or not.
+It also has some handy tools.